0xflux/0xflux.github.io/index.md

 This project is a work in progress, currently released at v0.2 (Hatchling).
 Updates are planned through versions 1,0, 2.0, 3.0, and 4.0.
 You can view the planned roadmap in this project (see [Milestones.md](https://github.com/0xflux/Wyrm/blob/master/Milestones.md)).
 In time, this is designed to be an open source competitor to **Cobalt Strike**, **Mythic**, **Sliver**, etc.

+### Features

+- Implant uses a configurable profile to customise features and configurations
+- IOCs encrypted in the payload to assist in anti-analysis and anti-yara hardening
+- Implant transmits data encrypted below TLS, defeating perimeter inspection security tools out the box
+- Dynamic payload generation
+- Easy mechanism to stage files (such as built implants, PDF, zip, etc) on the C2 for download to support phishing campaigns and initial attack vectors
+- Supports native Windows API commands, more planned in future updates
+- Easy to use terminal client for the operator to task & inspect agents, and to manage staged resources
+- Implant uses the most common User-Agent for comms to help it blend in covertly with traffic by default, this is also configurable to suit your engagement
+- Easy, automated C2 infrastructure deployment with docker
+- Anti-sandbox techniques which are highly configurable by the operator through profiles
+- Backed by a database, fully timestamped to make reporting easier

+This project is not currently accepting contributions, please **raise issues** or use **GitHub Discussions** and I will look into them, and help answer any questions.

 ## Issues

-For any bugs, or feature requests, please use the Issues tab, and for anything else - please use GitHub Discussions on the project.
-I am active on this project, so I will be attentive to anything raised.
+For any bugs, or feature requests, please use the [Issues](https://github.com/0xflux/Wyrm/issues) tab, and for anything else - please use [GitHub Discussions](https://github.com/0xflux/Wyrm/discussions) on the project.
+I am active there, so I will be attentive to anything raised.